 So, take the mother who loves her children above God.
 That’s an idolatrous love.
 That’s a wrong love.
 Or let’s switch back to romantic loves.
 Maybe the young man who loves his girlfriend possessively and obsessively.
 Or the woman who loves the husband of another woman as she ought to love her own.
 Or, take the case of the disordered love of incest.
-I don’t mean to say incest and same-sex attraction are the same, but simply to bring up a case we still mostly recognize as wrong in our culture.
+I do not mean to say incest and same-sex attraction are the same–do not misread me here–but simply to bring up a case we still mostly recognize as wrong in our culture.
 Brother and sister are supposed to love each other, even passionately.
 But the problem is that we all sense that it’s not supposed to be in that particular way.
 Even love that has an appropriate object can be wrong if it’s the wrong sort of love for that object.

 Each of these cases is of a love—a real, honest love—we are actually called to, out of love, not love and affirm in its entirety.
 No, at the proper time and context, if we love the person, we cannot love their loves because they are, in some way, destructive.
 They are another manifestation of the way that all of our loves have gone wrong this side of Eden.
 (Note, I say “in its entirety”, because a man can show tender, thoughtfulness to another man, just as the couple involved in adultery can, excepting the act of involving the other in sin, be quite loving to the other.)
 But here’s the thing: love can, love does, in fact, at times, love must question our loves.